su8code/ethioclicks-javaapp/README.md

 ## Convert jar Program to executable Windows Application

+After successully building our project and exporting the project as jar file There are multiple options available for converting the jar into .exe executable windows application among these methods the popular one is by using the launch4j.exe application

 Launch4j is a cross-platform tool for wrapping Java applications distributed as jars in lightweight Windows native executables.
 The executable can be configured to search for a certain JRE version or use a bundled one, and it's possible to set runtime options, like the initial/max heap size.
 The wrapper also provides better user experience through an application icon, a native pre-JRE splash screen, a custom process name, and a Java download page in case the appropriate JRE cannot be found.

 – Launch4j's website

+before proceeding to converting jar to exe steps lets see how we created the sample java project in this java project we have used external database connector library therefore we must carefully include the class path for the external libraries we used. it will be stored inside the lib folder along our main jar program after we done successfully building our project. to get our jar files

 ### Creating the installer using Inno Setup involves the following two steps:
 * Create Inno Script file